OpenDevICON/opendevicon/docs/testBasicToken.md

 from iconservice import *
 from .ODIContracts.tokens.IRC2 import IRC2

-TAG = 'Token'
+TAG = 'SampleToken'

-class Token(IRC2):
+class SampleToken(IRC2):
     pass

 ```
 ---

-Make a new python notebook outside the project directory, and follow the steps as mentioned in **SCORE Interaction**.
+Make a new python notebook in the *token-test* directory, and follow the steps as mentioned in **SCORE Interaction**.

  Now you should have deployer_wallet and caller_wallet address.
 Load test ICX to deployer_wallet address. caller_wallet will be used as a random wallet to test methods.